onzfonz/comp227/src/content/2/en/part2e.md

 tasksToShow.map(task => ...) // uh-oh...
 ```

-and this blows up the app since we can not call the method `map` on the value `null`.
+and this blows up the app since *we can not call the method `map` on the value `null`*.

-When we set `tasks` to be initially an empty array,
+When we initialize `tasks` to an empty array,
-there is no error since it is allowed to call `map` to an empty array.
+there is no error since we can call `map` on an empty array.

-So, the initialization of the state "masked" the problem
+So, the initialization of the state *masked* the problem
 that is caused by the data not yet being fetched from the backend.

-Another way to circumvent the problem is to use *conditional rendering*
+Another way to circumvent the problem is to use **conditional rendering**
 and return `null` if the component state is not properly initialized:

 ```js